How to Set Profitable Consulting Rates in Any Niche

 $709 per day, MINIMUM.
 That’s a rate of $89 per hour.

 However, this rate doesn’t account for your expenses, taxes, and insurance.
-If you want to NET $100,000 per year, you’ll need to charge double that amount — or $178 per hour
+If you want to NET $100,000 per year, you’ll need to charge double that amount — or $178 per hour.

 You may have a different goal.
-Perhaps you’re just starting out and don’t have enough experience to charge that much — or maybe you’re highly experienced and want to make at least $200,000 per year!
+Perhaps you’re just starting and don’t have enough experience to charge that much — or maybe you’re highly experienced and want to make at least $200,000 per year!

 Customize this equation based on your own situation.
 This will be your minimum acceptable rate.

 When you negotiate with a potential client, make them understand how your consulting services will affect their bottom line.
-Explain how your consulting rate will get them a return on investment.
+Explain how your consulting rate will get them a return on their investment.

 Don’t believe us?
 Just take a look at Laura Belgray’s now retired 1-on-1 copywriting consulting rate pages.
-She charges $1450 for a single hour of her time and $10,000 for an entire day!
+She charges $1450 for a single hour of her time and $10,000 for an entire day.
 If your consulting services can help clients make bank, they should pay you more.

 Set Strategic Consulting Rates for Your Business